gustavopm1/GoTCamel/README.md

 You can follow the examples that are already done at the project.

-# Unity Tests
+# Unit Tests

-To create a unity test do as follow:
+To create a unit test do as follow:
 1) Create a Response of the type you are requesting like the following example:

         Response<Movie> returned = sendMessage(